MicrosoftDocs/memdocs/sccm/osd/deploy-use/upgrade-windows-to-the-latest-version.md

     - Windows 7, Windows 8, or Windows 8.1.
 You can also do build-to-build upgrades of Windows 10.
 For example, you can upgrade Windows 10 RTM to Windows 10, version 1511.
     - Windows Server 2012.
 You can also do build-to-build upgrades of Windows Server 2016.
 For details about supported upgrade paths, see [Supported upgrade paths](https://docs.microsoft.com/windows-server/get-started/supported-upgrade-paths#upgrading-previous-retail-versions-of-windows-server-to-windows-server-2016).

 -   Retains the applications, settings, and user data on the computer.

 -   Has no external dependencies, such as the Windows ADK.

--   Is generally faster and more resilient than traditional operating system deployments.
+-   Is faster and more resilient than traditional operating system deployments.

  Use the following sections to deploy operating systems over the network by using a task sequence.